Culture Shock in Austria

 The language barrier might well prove to be the greatest challenge facing expats moving to Austria.
-The official language of Austria is German; however, Austrian German differs greatly from what is spoken north and east of the border, and is full of regional particularities.
-Learning some basic words and phrases – or even better, enrolling oneself in a language class – will help with feeling integrated into the culture; especially since Austrians are famous for starting up conversations with strangers on the street or in train compartments.
+The official language of Austria is German; however, Austrian German differs greatly from what is spoken north and east of the border and is full of regional particularities.
+Learning some basic words and phrases – or even better, enrolling in a language class – will help expats with integrated into the culture; especially since Austrians are famous for starting up conversations with strangers on the street or in train compartments.

-While many Austrians know some English, they often hesitate to speak English unless it is necessary for you to communicate with them.
+While many Austrians know some English, they often hesitate to speak English unless it is necessary for foreigners to communicate with them.
 However, expats will be relieved to know that English is widely spoken in the business world in Austria, especially in the larger urban centres.

-English speaking expats with no knowledge of German will usually be able to complete basic transactions, such as organising banking, setting up a cell phone account, or arranging Internet service.
+English-speaking expats with no knowledge of German will usually be able to complete basic transactions, such as organising banking, setting up a cell phone account, or arranging Internet service.

 What’s more, Austrian people are proud of their heritage, and they tend to prefer locally grown produce and locally made products over imports.
-This charming national pride can make foreigners feel slightly ostracised, but try not to take it personally, and remember that Austria is a small country that stakes great importance in its heritage and traditions.
+This charming national pride can make foreigners feel slightly ostracised but try not to take it personally, and remember that Austria is a small country that stakes great importance in its heritage and traditions.

-Transportation challenges in Austria
+Transportation in Austria